oscal-compass-lab/.github/profile/README.md

 ##### Existing projects moved into the OSCAL Compass sphere

 A compliance standardization/automation existing project may very well start its life outside the bounds OSCAL Compass.
 At some point it may make sense to join with OSCAL Compass.
-The first step is to become a project under the OSCAL Compass Labs organization, garnering all the benefits of being so associated.
+The first step is to become a project under the OSCAL Compass Lab organization, garnering all the benefits of being so associated.
 Later, if warranted, the project may graduate to OSCAL Compass proper.

 ## Getting Started